All Products

 Note

-In this example, the database instance is an ApsaraDB RDS for MySQL instance, the test account is test_user, and the test database is testdb.
+In the following example, the database cluster is a PolarDB for MySQL cluster, the test account is test_user, and the test database is test_db.

-1. In the ApsaraDB RDS console, create a database and a standard account and grant permissions on the database to the standard account.
-For more information, see Create accounts and databases.
+1. In the PolarDB console, create a database and a standard account and grant permissions on the database to the standard account.
+For more information, see Create a standard account.

-2. Use the test_user account to connect to the database instance by using the CLI.
-For more information, see Use a database client or the CLI to connect to an ApsaraDB RDS for MySQL instance.
+2. Use the test_user account to connect to the cluster by means of the CLI.
+For more information, see Use the CLI to connect to a cluster.

 3. Switch to the testdb database and execute the following statements to create a stored procedure: